riyasoganii/BlockPatron/README.txt

 Unable to volunteer due to prior commitments.
 Willingness to donate money.
 Skeptical about existing crowdfunding processes.
 May have had bad experiences in the past.

-Color Palette

-Typography
-H1 - Montserrat Semi-Bold (30 pt)

-H2- Montserrat Semi-Bold (20 pt)

-H3- Montserrat Semi-Bold (16 pt)
-Body-Montserrat Normal (14 pt)

-H4- Montserrat Semi-Bold (12 pt)
-Body-Montserrat Thin (12 pt)

-Still sticking with a straightforward design, I chose Montserrat for all the text because of its versatility as a heading and body text.
-Its simple appearance and popular usage makes it appealing to read and understand.